The Christmas Chronicles: Plot

 At the police station, Santa explains his situation to Officer Poveda.
-When he reveals his knowledge of the officer's wish to reconcile with his ex-wife, Lisa, who shares that wish, he is taken aback, but still refuses to believe him, and locks him in the holding cell.
+When he reveals his knowledge of the officer's wish to reconcile with his ex-wife Lisa, who shares that wish, he is taken aback.
+However, Poveda still refuses to believe him, and locks him in the holding cell.

-As the night progresses, however, Poveda notices a higher than usual number of arrests for Christmas Eve, a predicament Santa had warned would happen if Christmas spirit continued to fall.
+As the night progresses, however, Poveda notices a higher than usual number of arrests for Christmas Eve, a prediction Santa had warned about if Christmas spirit continued to fall.
 In an effort to slow the decline, Santa gathers all the inmates to perform "Santa Claus Is Back in Town", which works with all the officers except Poveda.
 After receiving a call from Lisa inviting him for coffee in the morning, Poveda is finally convinced and agrees to release Santa.

-The elves complete the repair of Santa's sleigh and give him a spare hat.
-Realizing that there is only one hour left to deliver presents, the kids offer their help, with Kate tossing presents to Santa and Teddy driving the sleigh.
+The elves complete repairing Santa's sleigh and give him a spare hat.
+Realizing there is only one hour left to deliver presents, the kids offer their help, with Kate tossing presents to Santa and Teddy driving the sleigh.
 The plan is successful, with Santa completing his last delivery just before sunrise.

 Afterwards, Santa takes the kids home before their mother returns.
 They ask him if they will ever see him again, to which he replies not if he can help it, but will if he ever needs help in the future.
 Santa gives Teddy his hat as a memento, showing that he did not really need it to move quickly or navigate tight spaces.

 When Claire returns, they find the living room decorated like their father used to do it.
 Opening their gifts from Santa, Kate gets the skateboard she asked for, while Teddy gets a magic ornament.
-When he hangs it, he sees his dad magically appear in his reflection, and they both express pride in each other.
+When he hangs it, he sees his dad appear in his reflection, and they express pride in each other.

 Back in the North Pole, Santa reunites with Mrs. Claus.
 She asks what movie they are going to watch, and he takes out Kate's video of their adventure with a smile.